 The cross-platform app development approach saves a lot of money and reduces the time to market drastically.
 It allows you to handle the storm of rising application demand.
 On top of everything, it gives your application a look and feels like a native.

-There are many cross-platform app development frameworks available, but there is a cut-throat competition between Flutter Vs. React Native.
+Now, there are many cross-platform app development frameworks available.
+But there is a cut-throat competition between Flutter Vs React Native.

 What is Flutter?

 Flutter is an open-source, cross-platform mobile app framework powered by Google.
-It allows you to build natively compiled apps for mobile, desktops, and web using a single codebase.
-Flutter is relatively new, being launched in the year 2017; however, it has grabbed 99.6K stars on GitHub as we are writing this.
+It allows you to build natively compiled apps for mobile, desktops, and web and up to six platforms using a single codebase.
+Flutter is relatively new, being launched in the year 2017; however, it has grabbed 148K stars on GitHub as we are writing this.

-- The leverage of support from Google and ready-to-use SDKs of Google’s other products such as Firebase.
+- Mighty Ecosystem – The leverage of support from Google and ready-to-use SDKs of Google’s other products, such as Firebase.